-Over the past few months, virtual volunteers have become essential to the sustainability of nonprofits.
-Even if your organization is ready to welcome volunteers back in-person, there are innumerable benefits to continuing to leverage virtual volunteerism.
+Over the course of the pandemic it’s become clear that virtual volunteers are essential to the sustainability of nonprofits.
+Even if your organization has welcomed volunteers back in person there are countless benefits of continuing to leverage virtual volunteerism.

-Organizations are choosing to keep their volunteers engaged and active while reducing risk and adhering to social distancing recommendations.
+Organizations are recognizing that specific populations of their volunteers are happy to stay active and engaged as long as they do so at a reduced risk, and often this means remotely.
 And with an array of user-friendly technology available, virtual volunteering is entirely achievable.

 Your organizations, volunteers, and community can all benefit from virtual volunteering.
 What’s more, with a few adaptations and a little creativity, virtual volunteering is achievable for most nonprofits.